Christy Marx

-Christy Marx (born 1952) is an American scriptwriter, author, and game designer, especially narrative designer.
+Christy Marx (born 1952) is an American scriptwriter, author, game designer, and narrative designer.
 She is best known for her work on various television series including Jem, Teenage Mutant Ninja Turtles, Conan the Adventurer, G.I.
 Joe, Hypernauts, and Captain Power.
 She is also known for her comic book work, including her original comic book series Sisterhood of Steel as well as work on Conan, Red Sonja, and Elfquest.
 Marx has also authored several biographies and history books.

 Career

 Marx's earliest published works in the comics industry included Red Sonja stories.

 She would make her debut in the gaming industry with both writing and designing with Conquests of Camelot in 1990, and followed it with Conquests of the Longbow.

 She began working at Zynga in late 2010, where she continued to work with games such as Hidden Chronicles.
 She left the company in 2017.

 In June 2012, it was announced that Marx would be writing the character of Amethyst, Princess of Gemworld in a revival of the comic book series Sword of Sorcery, which was released in August 2013.

 She has also authored a writing manual, Writing for Animation, Comics, and Games.
 The book covers how to write for multiple mediums and formats.